-The five largest medical device companies are Johnson & Johnson, GE Healthcare, Siemens, Medtronic and Philips Healthcare.
-Here’s a brief overview of those companies.
+The top medical device companies by 2017 fiscal year sales are Medtronic, Johnson & Johnson, GE Healthcare, Philips and Siemens.

-Johnson & Johnson is the largest company in the medical device industry.
-The medical device section of this international company is comprised of its Global Medical Solutions, Global Orthopaedics and Global Surgery groups.
+Johnson & Johnson is the second-largest company in the medical device industry.
+The medical device section of this international firm is comprised of its global medical solutions, global orthopaedics and global surgery groups.

 The products that Johnson & Johnson makes are used by a wide variety of healthcare professionals.
 For instance, Biosense Webster (a Johnson & Johnson company) is a leader in the production of advanced cardiac diagnostic, therapeutic and mapping tools — it produced the first EP diagnostic catheters two decades ago.
 Meanwhile, Cordis is a pioneer in the field of interventional vascular technology.

-GE Healthcare is a leader in the medical device manufacturing field.
+Third on this list of top medical device companies is GE Healthcare, the healthcare division of General Electric Company (NYSE:GE).
+It is a leader in the medical device manufacturing field.
 Some of the company’s latest products include Discovery IGS 740 (a mobile angiography system), Vscan with Dual Probe (the world’s first handheld ultrasound machine with two transducers in one probe) and Invenia ABUS (an automated breast ultrasound machine).

-Philips Healthcare is a diversified technology company, with healthcare making up 42 percent of its global sales revenue.
-A large company with over 37,000 employees scattered across 100 countries, Philips has produced more than 450 products and services.
+Philips Healthcare is a subsidiary of Koninklijke Philips (AMS:PHIA), a diversified technology company.
+Healthcare makes up 42 percent of Philips’ global sales revenue.
+It is a large company with over 71,000 employees scattered across 100 countries, and has produced more than 450 products and services.

-This is an updated version of an article first published on Life Science Investing News on July 5, 2016.
+This is an updated version of an article first published by the Investing News Network in 2016.

 Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.